 With so many talented artists & creators, shopping local is easy in Bozeman!
 There are a few events this time of year like the Holiday Bazaar at the Emerson Cultural Center (November 22-23) or the SLAM Festival on December 7 & 9 where you can find goods from more than 30 local artists.
 If you can’t make those events, it’s easy to just take a stroll downtown to find gifts at some of our favorite local shops like Intrigue Ink, Hattie Rex and Vargo’s Jazz City & Books.
-Or, if you want to shop online, you can click here to shop items on Etsy that are made in Bozeman, Montana.
+Click here for our list of 8 Made in Montana gifts that we love.

 We are always so proud of the way our community dedicates itself to giving back, not only during the holiday season but all year long!
 There are so many wonderful organizations in Bozeman that need volunteers this winter.
 Salvation Army, Fork & Spoon, the Warming Center, the Food Bank and events like Huffing for Stuffing are all looking for volunteers.
 The HRDC website is a great place to start, click here to see volunteer positions available or click here to see our list of 10 ways to volunteer in Bozeman.